codeoverflow-org/nodecg-io-docs/docs/samples/artnet.md

     After entering it, click save.

+    !!!
+INFO

-    You may overwrite this broadcast address in code with `client.bind("host address");`.
+        You may overwrite this broadcast address in code with `#!ts client.bind("host address");`.

 3. Set the sample's (`artnet-console`) dependency to be the newly created service instance (of type `artnet`).
 4. Check the NodeCG logs.
 You should see data logged.

 ### Explanations